derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 ======

 The importance of diffusion models comes from their ability to overcome limitations of GANs and VAEs.
-In particular, their generation process may regress towards the "average" image/sample of the dataset (so-called mode collapse) resulting in a low variety of produced outputs (<a href="https://www.youtube.com/watch?v=FHeCmnNe0P8&t=3076s>." target="_blank">IntroToDeepLearning.com</a>).
+In particular, generation process in the latter two models may regress towards the "average" image/sample of the dataset (so-called mode collapse) resulting in a low variety of produced outputs (<a href="https://www.youtube.com/watch?v=FHeCmnNe0P8&t=3076s>." target="_blank">IntroToDeepLearning.com</a>).
 <a href="https://arxiv.org/abs/1503.03585" target="_blank">Sohl-Dickstein et al., (2015)</a>
-formulate advantages of diffusion models as: "Most existing density estimation techniques must sacrifice modeling power in order to stay tractable and efficient," while diffusion models, given the number of steps is made large, can "learn a fit to any data distribution, but which remains tractable to train, exactly sample from, and evaluate."
+formulate advantages of diffusion models as: "Most existing density estimation techniques must sacrifice modeling power in order to stay tractable and efficient," while diffusion models, given the number of steps is made large, can "learn a fit to any data distribution" and remain "tractable to train, exactly sample from, and evaluate."
 My **obvious intuition** is as follows: it can be easier to approximate a complex data distribution by a set of small steps as opposed to learning a complex yet single approximator.